mikeydolding/milestone-prj-two/README.md

      1. The site has previous and next navigation options at the bottom.

-- #### Returning Visitor Goals

-  1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-     1. The navigation bar and home page clearly highlights the "Contact Us" Page and contact details of the company.

 ### Design

 - #### Colour Scheme

-  - The two main colours used are Code Insititue light blue, white, black.
+  - The two main colours used are Code Insititue light blue, red, black which are similar colors of the logo.

 - #### Typography

-  - The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Roboto is a clean font used frequently in programming, so it is both attractive and appropriate.
+  - The default standard available web font family used is Cambria, Cochin, Georgia, Times, 'Times New Roman', serif;

 - #### Imagery

   - Imagery is important.
-The large Logo is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The large Logo is <https://www.shutterstock.com/image-vector/binary-code-background-vector-illustration-blockchain-1142347682> is designed to be striking and catch the user's attention and has a modern, energetic aesthetic.

 ### Features

 - Responsive on all device sizes using Bootstrap

 - Interactive elements (menu)

-## Technologies Used

 ### Languages Used